Loganpd/Loganpd/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
-I'm **Pedram (Logan) Darestani**, a passionate Data Scientist and Machine Learning Engineer.
+I'm **Pedram Darestani**, also known as **Logan**, a passionate Data Scientist and Machine Learning Engineer.
 Welcome to my GitHub profile!

 ## 🌟 About Me
 - Master's in Data Science from Memorial University of Newfoundland